MoriTanosuke/blog/_posts/2016-10-01-docker-image-for-wallabag-v2.markdown

 title: "Docker image for Wallabag v2"
 layout: post
 ---
-Sometimes I want to save articles I want to read but don't have the time to read right now for later.
+Sometimes I want to save articles that I want to read for later, because I don't have the time to read right now.
 There are a couple of free online services that you can use, like [Instapaper][1] or [Pocket][2].
 The services all work the same:

   * you give them a link to a webpage you want to read later
   * they scrape the page and store the text